Just the FAQs—Charter Schools

 The Law: Before you can have charter schools, you must have a state charter school law.
-Forty-two states and the District of Columbia have enacted charter school laws.
-(The eight states that do not have charter school laws are Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.)
+Forty-three states and the District of Columbia have enacted charter school laws.
+(The seven states that do not have charter school laws are Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.)

 As is the case with most education laws, charter schools are born at the state level.
 Typically a group of concerned lawmakers drafts a bill that allows the creation of any number of charter schools throughout a state.
 The content of the charter law plays a large role in the relative success or failure of the charter schools that open within that state.
 CER has identified a number of factors that can work together to create an environment that promotes the growth and expansion of charter schools.
-Some of them are identified below, and for a complete assessment and explanation of charter school laws and where each state ranks, please see 2012: Charter School Laws Across The States — The Essential Guide to Charter School Law.
+Some of them are identified below, and for a complete assessment and explanation of charter school laws and where each state ranks, please see Charter School Laws Rankings & Scorecard.

 • Number of Schools & Applications: The best charter laws do not limit the number of charter schools that can operate throughout the state.
 They also do not limit the number of students that can attend charter schools.
 A poorly written law would set restrictions on the types of charter schools allowed to operate (new starts, conversions, online schools), hindering parents’ ability to choose among numerous public schools.
 A strong charter school law should also allow many different types of groups to apply to open and start charter schools.